Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "strongest" - 99999.0 damage
 			"Claw Damage"				"-1.0"

+			// Every Mutant Tank's footsteps cause screen shakes for nearby survivors.
+			// Note: Both games already do this by default.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Footstep Shake"			"0"

 			// Every Mutant Tank's ground pounds hit all survivors within range.
 			// Note: Both games already do this by default in Survival modes.
 			// Note: This setting can be used for standard Tanks.